andrewklajman/rp4/README.md

 # NEXT TEST
+- Directories correctly permissions and do not override
 - DONE Confirm that tinyproxy works
     * Not working: I had implemented the wrong config (forgot "") and systemctl (incorrenct path) and the tinyproxy user must have access to the /mnt/tinyproxy folder
     * Check again on next install